-The Canon EOS M3 and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in February 2015 and October 2016.
+The Canon EOS M3 and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in February 2015 and October 2016.
 Both the M3 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

-An illustration of the physical size and weight of the Canon M3 and the Sony A6500 is provided in the side-by-side display below.
+The physical size and weight of the Canon M3 and the Sony A6500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably larger (7 percent) than the Canon M3.
 Moreover, the A6500 is markedly heavier (24 percent) than the M3.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the M3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the M3 gets 250 shots out of its LP-E17 battery, while the A6500 can take 350 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6500 can be charged via the USB port, which can be very convenient when travelling.